lambdaacademy/2016.04_erlang_env/README.md

 #### Docker containers

-Loggin into to and verify that two docker containers: mim with MongooseIM server and graphite with graphite are running:
+ Verify that two docker containers: mim with MongooseIM server and graphite with graphite are running:
 `docker ps`.
 The output should be similar to the following:

 ```shell